EURO 2020 is over — and we congratulate Italy, the new European champion.

-In summer 2020 Saint Petersburg will host four EURO 2020 matches.
+In summer 2021 Saint Petersburg will host seven matches of EURO 2020.
 All fans of European football are welcome to follow EURO 2020 in Russia!

 As you probably know, all big football events are not just about sport.
 They also include a variety of activities so that we could enjoy the tournaments in a better way.

 Let’s see what’s waiting for us in summer 2020 in St Petersburg.